cisagov/ScubaGoggles/docs/installation/DownloadAndInstall.md

 ```

 You will be prompted to enter the output directory, location of the OPA
 executable, and the location and name of the Google credentials file.
-You
+By
+default, the OPA executable will be downloaded into the directory you specify.
-do not have to download the OPA executable, and you do not have to create the
-Google credentials file before running setup.
-If either do not exist, you
+You do not have to create the Google credentials file before running setup.
+If
-will see a warning indicating one or both is missing.
-You will need to have
+the credentials file doesn't exist, you will see a warning indicating that it is
-both the OPA executable and credentials files before running the conformance
+missing.
+You will need to have the credentials file before running the
-assessment.
+conformance assessment.
+See the [instructions for creating a credentials
+file](../authentication/AuthenticationMethods.md).

-These are sample outputs from running the setup utility before the required files
+These are sample outputs from running the setup utility before the required
-are available.
-Warnings are shown, but the `.scubagoggles` configuration file
+files are available.
+Warnings are shown, but the `.scubagoggles` configuration
-is still created.
+file is still created.

 ### Windows Example